Close Menu

 It’s natural for the so-called losing party in a divorce to want to appeal the case and try again.
 But an appeal is not a second bite at the apple or an opportunity to retry the case to a different judge.
 Instead, you must have specific grounds to base your appeal on, and even though you can appeal, it’s not always in your best interest to do so.

-The Franklin family appeals attorneys at Fort, Holloway, & Rogers are experienced courtroom litigators at both the trial and appellate levels.
-Call us if you are considering an appeal in your Williamson County divorce case or if you received notice of an appeal filed by your former spouse.
+The Franklin family appeals attorneys at Fort, Holloway, & Saylor are experienced courtroom litigators at both the trial and appellate levels.
+If you are seeking a divorce appeal attorney in Williamson County, call us if you are considering an appeal in your divorce case or if you received notice of an appeal filed by your former spouse.
 We’ll help you understand your options and formulate an effective strategy that protects your rights and meets your needs.

 When Should I File an Appeal in My Franklin Divorce Case?

 If you believe the judge made some error in the trial that affected your case, an appeal might be appropriate.
-Appellate courts are looking for “legal error,” so this is definitely a topic to discuss with your attorney.
+Appellate courts are looking for “legal error,” so this is definitely a topic to discuss with your family appeal attorney.
 Bring us your concerns about the way your divorce trial was handled.
 We’ll review the trial transcript and look for “reversible errors” that could have affected the outcome.
 We’ll give you an honest assessment of what we find and let you know whether we think you have grounds to appeal, and what the potential risks and rewards are.
-If you decide to pursue an appeal, we’ll provide smart, strategic appellate planning and effective advocacy on your behalf.
+If you decide to pursue an appeal, our family law appeals attorneys will provide smart, strategic appellate planning and effective advocacy on your behalf.

 Common reasons to appeal a divorce include situations where the judge did any of the following: